-Search engine optimization
+Search engine optimization (SEO)

-I optimize for search engines as we build the site.
-This includes identifying keywords and key phrases with you and using other tools, copy editing to incorporate keywords and phrases as much as possible and/or advising you on how to do so, building meta tags, and so on.
+I optimize for search engines in a natural way as we build the site.
+This includes identifying keywords and key phrases with you as well as through using other tools, copy editing to incorporate keywords and phrases and/or advising you on how to do so, building meta tags, and so on.
 The goal is for people looking for your services to be able to find you on search engines.

 Publishing your website